ska-telescope/sdp-workflows-procfunc/src/pss_receive/README.md

 </spccl_spead>
 ```

-Nagivate to /opt/build/thirdparty/cheetah/src/cheetah-build/cheetah/pipeline.
+Navigate to /opt/build/thirdparty/cheetah/src/cheetah-build/cheetah/pipeline.
 In this directory we'll find the cheetah\_pipeline executable.
 Run this with -h to see the options.
 We'll trigger the cheetah pipeline with the following command.

 ```bash
 $ ./cheetah_pipeline -s udp_low -p SinglePulse --log-level debug --config /opt/pss-pipeline/configurations/mvp_emulator_config.xml